centreon/centreon-documentation/versioned_docs/version-23.10/administration/centreon-ha/monitoring-guide.md

 Then click `Save` and export and apply your poller's configuration.

-The output of this service should look like:
+The output of this service should look like this:

 ```text
 OK: No problems.
 Replication is ok.